How do I get rid of my excess balloons?

 - Mocha – Puppy Dog Brown

-If have found this a solution to cut down on the number of open unused bags of balloons laying round my house along with expanding my mind on creating fun, descriptive colors when I present the color pallet to kids.
+I have found this a solution to cut down on the number of open unused bags of balloons lying around my house and expanding my mind on creating fun, descriptive colors when I present the color pallet to kids.

 I encourage you to give it a try; it doesn’t cost you anything.
 It just another suggestion of many that I have given you in this blog.

-For more twisted ideas…check out category Twisted Thoughts
+For more twisted ideas…check out the category Twisted Thoughts

 5 thoughts on “How To Avoid Having Left Over Balloons”